deletella01/Reproducible_Data_Research/README.md

 ### What is mean total number of steps taken per day?

-For this part of the assignment,the missing values in the dataset were ignored.
+For this part of the project, the missing values in the dataset were ignored.

 1. A histogram of the total number of steps taken each day was made.